Out-of-focus holography at the Effelsberg telescope: Observations

 Each OOF holography observation set takes about 45 minutes to complete and is comprised of one in-focus beam map and two OOF holography beam maps.
 Each cycle of three maps starts with a pointing and focus scan to center the source and optimize the focus.
-After the first map at perfect focus the two de-focused maps with radial offset of $\pm d_z$ are measured.
+After the first map at perfect focus the two defocused maps with axial offset of $\pm d_z$ are measured.
 Prior to each map the antenna pointing is checked to properly align all three images.

 While tracking the target source over these $45$ minutes, the telescope will experience changes in azimuth and elevation.
-These changes will depend on source and observing time and could be up to $\delta\alpha \leq\SI{10}{\deg}$ from the start to end of a single OOF holography observation (a single phase-error map).
+These changes will depend on source and observing time and could be up to $\delta\alpha \lesssim\qty{10}{\deg}$ from the start to end of a single OOF holography observation (a single phase-error map).
 The elevation estimate for a phase-error map $\varphi^{(\alpha)}(x, y)$ is the mean elevation over the entire OOF holography observation (three beam map scans).

-Processing of the observations was carried out in a similar manner to that described in Section \ref{sec:simulations}, where piston and four illumination parameters were fixed (all except the illumination amplitude), but tilt terms were added to account for pointing errors in the observation.
-This is $20 + 1$ parameters to fit in \texttt{pyoof}.
+Processing of the observations was carried out in a similar manner to that described in \cref{sec:simulations}, where piston and four illumination parameters were fixed (all except the illumination amplitude), but tilt terms were added to account for pointing errors in the observation.
+This is ${20 + 1}$ parameters to fit with \texttt{pyoof}.